vlelee/javet-exchange/README.md

 ## Approach
+### Order of Tasks
  1. Design database (ongoing as project progresses)
  2. Build REST API / persistence mappings using Spring Data
  3. Build a service to retrieve live stock prices from MockYahoo market data feed
- 4. Build a web interface (ongoing process as more components are developed)
+ 4. Build a web interface (ongoing as more components are developed)
  5. Obtain approval from client on layout and functionality
  6. Build messaging system to contact OrderBroker and execute trades
  7. Build engine to start a Strategy scheduler